DocEmerald/debate_cases/README.md

  **Why Markdown?**
  Markdown is a simple markup language very similar to normal text.
-This way text formatting will be simple.
+This makes text formatting simple.